 I did write one novel that uses a lot of my own experiences from high school in it, but that novel hasn’t sold and I haven’t returned to it in some time.
 If I ever did sell it, I think a lot of people I once knew would recognize themselves in it, and they’d probably sue me for defamation of character.

 Are you like any of your characters?

 I share a love for baseball with most of my characters (even Horatio).
 I also share a lot of the emotions and frustrations of my characters at times, but I’m not Toyo, or Horatio, or Jack, or Kamran, or any of the characters in The Brooklyn Nine or The League of Seven.
 Horatio and I do share something of the same fashion sense, and I suppose there’s a little part of me in all of my characters, but none of them is all me, or vice versa.
+And there are characters in Refugee who share some of my characteristics–like Josef, all I wanted when I was a kid was to be a grown up, and like Mahmoud’s father, when things go bad I like to joke around.
+But none of my characters is ever completely me.
 When I write, I try to create characters who have lives of their own.

 You write a lot about baseball.
 Are you a big baseball fan?
 Did you ever play baseball?

 You can’t write baseball books and not love baseball.
 (Well, I guess you could, but why?)
 So yeah, I’m a fan.
 But I’ve always been a greater fan than player.
 My greatest Little League moment: I misplayed a long drive to left field, then absolutely launched the ball, trying to throw a runner out at the plate.
 The ball sailed over the pitcher’s mound, over first base, over the fence, and into the bleachers, where it hit my little brother in the arm.
 All the runners scored.
 After the inning was over, the coach told me I had a good arm.
 He also told me not to come back.

 Did you create the cover images for your books?
 Do you have any say about them?